Symplectic topology and ideal-valued measures: Relative symplectic cohomology of pairs

 induces an isomorphism in homology.
 Thus $A,B$ is an {\it excisive pair} in the terminology of \cite[Definition 3.2]{davis2001lecture}.
 As explained \emph{ibid.}, for such a pair one has a well-defined cup product on relative cohomology

-Roughly speaking, in Section \ref{ss:constructing_product} below we elaborate on the implication ``Varolgunes's Mayer-Vietoris $\Rightarrow$ product on $SH^*(\cdot,\cdot)$" for subsets in descent in the context of symplectic cohomology, which is the subject of the product property stated above.
+Roughly speaking, in Section \ref{ss:constructing_product} below we elaborate on the implication ``Varolg\"une\c s's Mayer--Vietoris $\Rightarrow$ product on $SH^*(\cdot,\cdot)$" for subsets in descent in the context of symplectic cohomology, which is the subject of the product property stated above.
 The main technical difficulty is that various diagrams, including those containing the Mayer-Vietoris short exact sequence, commute only up to homotopy, forcing us to use tools of homotopical algebra.